IanTeda/ianteda.github.io/src/_pages/now.md

 - Cinemagraphs

 ### Interest
-*What topics and ideas am I diving deeper into:*x
+*What topics and ideas am I diving deeper into:*

 - Marketing
 - Business